EzequielGonzalez1/Landing-Page-with-HTML5-and-CSS3-/README.md

 ### Characteristics:

-- Responsive design for optimal viewing on any device
+- Responsive design for optimal viewing on any device.
-- Intuitive and easy-to-navigate user interface
+- Intuitive and easy-to-navigate user interface.
-- Banner with high quality images or videos
+- Banner with high quality images or videos.
-- Main navigation menu with well-defined sections
+- Main navigation menu with well-defined sections.
-- Our Company" section describing the history, mission and values of the company
+- "NUESTRA EMPRESA" section describing the history, mission and values of the company.
-- Our Services" section detailing the services offered, with images and concise descriptions
+- "NUESTROS SERVICIOS" section detailing the services offered, with images and concise descriptions.
-- Gallery" section showing images from different construction sites
+- "GALERIA" section showing images from different construction sites.
-- Contact Us" section with a form for potential clients to contact the company
+- "CONTACTO" section with a form for potential clients to contact the company.
-- Integration with social networks for greater visibility
+- Integration with social networks for greater visibility.

 ### Target audience:

-- Potential clients of the construction company
+- Potential clients of the construction company.
-- Architects and engineers
+- Architects and engineers.

 ### Benefits:

-- Increased online visibility for the company
+- Increased online visibility for the company.
-- Professional presentation of the company and its services
+- Professional presentation of the company and its services.
-- Attraction of new potential clients
+- Attraction of new potential clients.
-- Building trust and credibility
+- Building trust and credibility.
-- Improved communication with clients
+- Improved communication with clients.

 ###  WEBSITE